OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 Some Python Skills you will need
 ********************************

-To use skillmodels you will probably have to create a pandas DataFrame from a file on your disk and potentially a python dictionary from a json file.
+To use skillmodels you probably will have to create a pandas DataFrame from a file on your disk and a python dictionary from a json file.
 Both things are very easy:

 To create the DataFrame: